 At a termination of rights hearing preceding an adoption, a party must affirm that all parties claiming custodial rights have been made part of the case.

 The passive theory suggests that, as a starting point, a party can assert that no other party is claiming custody rights simply because: 1) No one has registered as a potential parent on the putative father registry and 2) There is no known pending paternity action.

 Krigel’s argument was that the passive strategy is a generally accepted practice among local practitioners and the Judge he appeared before in the case.
 The emphasis on non-communication makes the strategy naturally run closer to the edges of ethical limitations.
 However, Krigel argued that he believed that his actions were permissible under the strategy.

 Many great law professors were heavily involved in the case.
 Their roles included co-counsel for Krigel, expert witness and as amicus brief authors.
 They affirmed that it is commonly accepted that an ethical passive strategy can be achieved.
 In practice and in the classroom the passive strategy is accepted.
-It was argued that placing an attorney in a position of having to affirmatively reveal information to their opponent, places tension between an attorney’s duties to their client and their ethical obligations.
-They cautioned that one must be careful in not unduly limiting a client’s important interest in their attorney having the ability to fully achieve the client’s goals.
+It was argued that placing an attorney in a position of having to affirmatively reveal information to their opponent, places tension between an attorney’s duties to their client and their other ethical obligations.
+They cautioned that one must be careful in not unduly limiting a lawyer’s ability to zealously represent their client.

 Krigel also disputed many facts in the case.

 The Violations and Factual Findings

 Initially, it should be noted that in no way did the Court generally rebuke the validity of the passive strategy.
 It was not rejected as a theory written in textbook.
 It was said to be legitimately possible to execute in practice.